 Fig. 2.-This skeleton circuit gives the connections for the oscillator coil and I.F. transformer described. coil former.
-In order to obtain correct coupling on both wavebands, the reaction winding is arranged in two parts, one of which is wound as side-by-side turns comparatively near to the medium-wave 4" winding and the other of seventy turns placed in a slot next to the long-wave 4" placed in a slot next to the long-wave sections.
-All the turns are of 34-gauge d.c.c. or enamelled wire and are put on in 1/2 the same direction.
-It is unnecessary here, to detail the method of construction, since that subject was adequately dealt with in the first article of this series.
+In order to obtain correct coupling on both wavebands, the reaction winding is arranged in two parts, one of which is wound as side-by-side turns comparatively near to the medium-wave "4" winding and the other of seventy turns placed in a slot next to the long-wave sections.
+All the turns are of 34-gauge the same direction.
+It is unnecessary here to detail the method of construction, since that subject was adequately dealt with in the first article of this series.
 Suffice it to say that the coil is again mounted on an ebonite baseplate measuring about 3in. by 2in. with six terminals arranged in exactly the same positions as before.
 Leads to the terminals are made by passing the ends of the windings through suitable lengths of systoflex sleeving, and the screening can is earthed by means of a soldering tag fitted under the clamping nut of terminal number 5.
-The connections for the oscillator coil in a battery-operated superhet of the kind using a separate oscillator valve (which is generally better in home-constructed is generally better in nome-constructed battery sets) are given in the circuit at Fig. 2.
+The connections for the oscillator coil in a battery-operated superhet of the kind using a separate oscillator valve (which is generally better in home-constructed battery sets) are given in the circuit at Fig. 2.
 It should be pointed out, however, that the coil detailed can successfully be employed in almost any type of superhet, either mains or battery-operated, and the connections and arrangements of windings are more or less standard ones such as are of necessity employed by most coil manufacturers.
 For this reason the coil can be fitted into almost any average circuit without difficulty arising.
-It would be possible, if sufficient testing and calibrating apparatus were available, to tune the oscillator coil with the third (oscillator) section of a superheterodyne gang condenser, but as such apparatus will not be in the possession of most readers, the suggestion is made that a separate tuning condenser of .0005 mfd. capacity should be used.
-By doing this, all difficulties of trimming will automatically be avoided, will 2nd whilst the separate tuned Det. circuits will always be correctly adjusted, with a result that optimum results will be secured.
-Intermediate-frequency An Transformer An intermediate-frequency transformer of the band-pass type can be made with the greatest of ease, and all the necessary winding details are shown in Fig. 3.
-The lin. diameter paxolin former previously specified is fitted H7- with six of the washers supplied with it so that four winding sections are provided; two of these will (Continued overleaf)
+It would be possible, if sufficient testing It would be possible, if sufficient testing and calibrating apparatus were available, to tune the oscillator coil with the third (oscillator) section of a superheterodyne gang condenser, but as such apparatus will not be in the possession of most readers, the suggestion is made that a separate tuning condenser of .0005 mfd. capacity should be used.
+By doing this, all difficulties of trimming will culties of trimming will or automatically be avoided, at whilst the separate tuned t. circuits will always be correctly adjusted, with a result that optimum results will be secured.
+An Intermediate-frequency Transformer An intermediate-frequency transformer of the band-pass type can be made with the greatest of ease, and all the necessary winding details are shown in Fig. 3.
+The lin. diameter paxolin former previously specified is fitted with six of the washers #7- with six of the washers supplied with it so that four winding sections are provided; two of these will (Continued overleaf)